 Notes: For measurements in high temperatures exceeding 100℃, an additional high temperature measurement rotor for the cryogenic probe is required.

-Top: Enlarged image of CH3 signal bottom edge
+Top: Zoomed image of CH3 group signal bottom edge

 Bottom: Whole image